prophile/jacquard/doc/concepts.rst

 For more complicated use it will probably be useful to write a custom user directory by creating a subclass of `Directory`.

+.. rubric:: Footnotes

+.. [#note1] There is also the experimental `redis-cloned` backend, technically.